Food Fun & News

 Check yourselves before you wreck your shelves by way of placing these need-to-be-chilled items in your fridge rather than a cupboard.
 Looking for answers as to what jarred, Tupperwared, and boxed munchies should be placed within the cold confines of your kitchen’s stainless steel safe?
 Read on.

 Sure, the dehydrated version of normal fruit doesn’t spoil as quickly as its more moisture-filled compatriots, but by placing wrinkly prunes, pears, figs, and peaches within the main compartment of your fridge can further maintain its bumpiness for up to six months.
-On the flip side, here are foods you should not put in the fridge.
+On the flip side, these are the 16 foods you should never keep in the freezer.

 Once that seemingly safe jar full of tomatoes, onions, and garlic is opened?
 The surrounding temperature will make America’s second favorite condiment susceptible to increased bacteria levels.
 It will keep fresh in the fridge for up to two weeks.